Revision summary help for the 9-1 AQA GCSE BIOLOGY 1st Exam Biology Paper 1 - learning objectives

 You are not expected to recall any specific tests or treatments but given appropriate information you should be able to explain how they work.

-3.3.1 Detection and identification of plant diseases (AQA GCSE Biology only)
+3.3.1 Detection and identification of plant diseases (AQA 9-1 GCSE Biology, Paper 1)

 (HT only) Know that plant diseases can be detected by: stunted growth, spots on leaves, areas of decay (rot), growths, malformed stems or leaves, discolouration, the presence of pests.